What Is Regional Truck Driving?

 Local

-The Regional Truck Driver
+Regional Truck Driver Information

-Regional trucking refers to the part of the country a driver moves goods and materials, and makes deliveries.
+Regional trucking refers to the part of the country where a driver moves goods and materials, and makes deliveries.
 Drivers move through divisions or regions like the Northeast or the Midwest.
-Usually, drivers stay within a 1,000-mile radius from their home domicile.
+Usually, drivers stay within a 1,000-mile radius of their home domicile.
 Regional truck drivers are generally home two days per week; in many cases, this time off falls on the weekend.
 Truck driving company policies typically dictate a certain number of days or hours required.

 I’m a regional truck driver, so I’m home every weekend.
 Last year I grossed just over $83,000.
 If you are thinking about coming to Barr-Nunn, I think you’d be making a wise choice.